IrisShaders/glsl-transformer/README.md

 1. Test that everything builds ok `gradle build --warning-mode all`
 2. Run the tests `gradle test`
+3. Bump the version in `build.gradle` and commit it
 3. Make a tag `git tag vX.Y.Z`
 4. Upload the tag `git push --tags`
 5. Release the build `gradle releaseJavaMavenOnMavenCentralNexus`